 After you’ve spent some time with GarageBand, you may realize you need a more powerful program.
 That’s where Apple’s Logic Pro X comes into play—another industry-leading DAW used by artists and producers like Billie Eilish, FINNEAS, Nicky Romero, and Take a Daytrip.

 At first glance, Logic Pro X pretty much looks like GarageBand in terms of its layout and design, which is great because the workflow needs little introduction if you began with GarageBand.
 However, don’t judge a book by its cover.
 This program gives you access to complex channel routing options, greater control over recording settings, and advanced MIDI and audio editing options.
 You can adjust out-of-tune vocals, change the melodies of your recorded audio samples, and utilize the extremely useful Flex Time function to adjust instruments moving out of time.

 Logic Pro X has a simple interface with powerful features.

 Plus, Logic Pro X is known for having an extensive collection of virtual instruments (over 1,800) and audio effects included.
-To list just a few, you’re afforded access to vintage EQ emulators, powerful virtual synths, and a wide selection of guitar amps and pedal effects.
+To list just a few, you’re afforded access to vintage EQ emulators, powerful virtual synths, and a wide selection of simulated guitar amps and pedal effects.

 Logic Pro X is currently available on the Apple App Store for $199.99, or there’s a free demo.

 Reason brings an old-school approach to music production with a digital touch